Get the facts about Matariki – a star cluster known worldwide and treasured in Aotearoa New Zealand.

-1. The reappearance of the seven Matariki stars, in late May or early June, signals the beginning of the Māori New Year.
+1. The reappearance of the Matariki stars signals the beginning of the Māori New Year.

 2. Matariki is a star cluster, not a constellation.